Deaths due to the Chernobyl disaster

 This no-threshold epidemiology problem is not unique to Chernobyl, and similarly hinders attempts to estimate low level radon pollution, air pollution and natural sunlight exposures.
 Determining the elevated risk or total number of deaths from very low doses is completely subjective, and while much higher values would be detectable, lower values are outside the statistically significant reach of empirical science and are expected to remain unknowable.

 From model-based epidemiological studies, the incidence of thyroid cancer cases due to the accident by 2065 compared with other cancer-inducing sources (diet etc.) across Europe, is roughly 1 in 10,000 as a probable worst-case scenario.
 Thyroid cancer is relatively amenable to treatment for several decades.
 Attributing a 1% mortality rate by Tuttle et al. to the 16,000 cases across Europe as predicted by Cardis et al. results in a likely final total death toll from radiation-induced thyroid cancer of around 160.

-There have been no validated increases in solid cancer reported from the liquidator cohorts.
-The liquidators were adult at exposure and the vast majority of them received doses under 100 mSv, which is lower than many expect.
+There have been no validated increases in solid cancer reported from the liquidator cohorts, and observed increases in leukemia have been statistically insignificant.
+The liquidators were adult at exposure and the average external dose was 117 mSv.

-Note also that a paper in Science states there is no transgenerational effect of radiation in children born of those working as liquidators.
+It should also be noted that a paper in Science has stated that there have been no transgenerational effects of radiation exposure in children born of those working as liquidators.
 This study used whole genome sequencing in a cohort of parent and child blood samples.